acids-ircam/variational-timbre/docs/index.md

 ## Code

-**The full code will only be released upon acceptance of the paper at the ISMIR 2018 conference** and will be available on the corresponding [GitHub repository](https://github.com/anonymous124/ismir2018)
+**The full code will only be released upon acceptance of the paper at the DaFX 2018 conference** and will be available on the corresponding [GitHub repository](https://github.com/acids-ircam/variational-timbre)